sumitkulkarni23/SustainableArchitectureWithAI/README.md

 ## Summary
-**Idea in a nutshell**: Sustainable Architecture driven by AI This project is about building an tool using AI as technology which helps city planners, achitects and indivisuals who are involved in construction management to make better dicisions / choices in building sustainable citites.
+**Idea in a nutshell**: Sustainable Architecture driven by AI

+This project is about building an tool using AI as technology which helps city planners, achitects and indivisuals who are involved in construction management to make better dicisions / choices in building sustainable citites.
-The tool should impower indivisuals to design for future by considering all enviromental apsects and benefit from a smart choices they can make in the intial phase of developement.
+The tool should impower individuals to design for future by considering all enviromental apsects and benefit from a smart choices they can make in the intial phase of developement.

 ## Background